 To reap the full benefits of apples as a digestive aid, be sure to eat them with the skin on.
 For this reason, eating pears with skin is also helpful to digestion.

 Green peas are excellent for digestion.
-And although they are technically legumes, and not vegetables, they often get lumped in with vegetables, or get grouped with other high complex carb, starchy vegetables like potatoes.
-Peas offer a significant amount of fiber (about four grams per serving), as well as a high protein content, which makes them a great weight-loss food as well, since they’re very filling.
+And although they are technically legumes and not vegetables, they often get lumped in with vegetables or get grouped with another high complex carb, starchy vegetables like potatoes.
+Peas offer a significant amount of fiber (about four grams per serving), as well as a high protein content, which makes them a great weight-loss food as well since they’re very filling.
 Furthermore, the fiber in green peas is insoluble, which means it doesn’t blend with water, and therefore helps with that feeling of fullness in your digestive tract.